 - 1 pound white button mushrooms, sliced

-- 2 ripe, fresh pears, sliced thinly (you can also use fresh strawberries, raspberries, or apples)
+- 2 ripe fresh pears, sliced thin (you can also use fresh strawberries, raspberries, or apples)

 - 5-7 slices of bacon, cooked and coarsely chopped

-- 3 cups of homemade croutons (see below for a how-to*)
+- 3 cups store bought or homemade croutons, (see below for a how-to)

 - 2 tablespoons Dijon mustard